e2f5db0/react-node-template-containerized/README.md

-# React-node template
+# React node template (containerized)

-A template for a React web application with node backend.
-Ready for deploying to Heroku.
+A containerized starting point for a react node web application using mongoDB.

+## Todo

+- Figure out the database setup after deployment (MongoDB)
+- Figure out how to deploy the whole containerized setup to Heroku with the github actions pipeline (One dyno for each Dockerfile?
+How will the containers communicate without docker-compose?)

 ## Development